 There are a few reasons for which I believe a review of RebelBetting is due.
 For one, I have promoted RebelBetting for quite some time now, and together with BetBurger, this is the product I have used the most and can vouch for.
 And second, RebelBetting is one of the longest standing products in the arbing space, which itself speaks for the qualities of the software.
-But mostly, if you want to do Sports Arbitrage or Value Betting you will certainly need some kind of software support.
+But mostly, if you want to do Arbitrage Betting or Value Betting you will certainly need some kind of software support.
 Therefore I do my best to inform you about the different opportunities on the market by giving you those product reviews.
 Hopefully with their help you would be able to make the right choice for you and will start to turn profit from your sports betting activities.

 After this short intro, I invite you to dive into my hands-on review of the RebelBetting arbing software.

 RebelBetting is a product for automatic detection of scalping opportunities on the betting market and for bet placement support.
 It is probably the oldest arbing software out there.
 Based in Sweden and on the market since 2008, RebelBetting has been an established name in the arbing space for many years now.
 The software offers some unique features, which help it differentiate itself from the others on the market, as you will find out below.
 But most importantly, RebelBetting remains a reliable provider of arbs, which makes it a viable solution for everyone willing to pursue a Arbitrage Betting or Technical Value Betting strategy.